 History shows that emotions and perceptions have taken people into different wars.
 People communicate in three different ways which are a. passive communication, where the person: (i) does not state his arguments or feelings, (ii) he obeys what other more assertive people impose, (iii) he avoids conflict because he avoids hurt; b. aggressive communication, where the person: (i) defends his rights without taking into account those of the other person, (ii) doesn’t listen, (iii) does not yield, (iv) imposes his way of doing things, (v) he hardly believes that he has a unique truth, (vi) he lacks empathy; and c. assertive communication, where a person can: (i) express his arguments and feelings openly, (ii) he protects his own space and is respected, (iii) clearly states his ideas and reasons while respecting the opinions and motivations of the other person.

-The interpersonal psychological damage is a deviation to the individual’s to a potential fit in interaction with the parties, and the relational dignity.
-Interpersonal psychological damage can threats, harassment, demand or intimidation.
+The interpersonal psychological damage is a deviation from the individual’s to a potential fit in interaction with the parties and the relational dignity.
+Interpersonal psychological damage can threats, harassment, demand, or intimidation.
 Such damage causes poor communication to arise.
-The mental capacity of cooperation between the individuals disfigures the relationship in different levels.
-In many instances, the conversation has entangled through other gaps from diverse topics, and the brain accumulated a history of poor understanding.
+The mental capacity of cooperation between the individuals disfigures the relationship at different levels.
+In many instances, the conversation has entangled through other gaps from diverse topics, and the brain accumulated history of poor understanding.
 The desire to talk about an added issue is not possible.
 The degradation of communication is high, and it has already created damage cementing more resentment and hurt.
 This mental blockage and damage impede the possibility of learning.
 (Evans, 2006; Renfrewshire Council, n.d.)

 Every day we are encountered with different personalities because of the experiences each individual carries through their lifetime.
 We have an array of experiences also because of being raised in different cultures.
 Cultural differences account for different views and values we embed in our minds.
 Communication in such situations can become difficult because of specific standards taught in each culture.
 The individual feels the need to fulfill the tradition of his/her own culture to fit such criteria.
 According to an article identifying the differences in communication between cultures, cross-cultural communication divides into eight types: 1) when to talk; 2) what to say; 3) pacing and pausing; 4) the art of listening; 5) intonation; 6) what is conventional and what is not in a language; 7) degree of indirectness, and 8) cohesion and coherence.
 (Tannen, 1983)